What Does the World Health Organization Do?

 How is the WHO governed?

-The WHO is headquartered in Geneva and has six regional and 149 country offices.
-It is controlled by delegates from its 194 member states, who vote on policy and elect the director-general.
-Tedros Adhanom Ghebreyesus, previously Ethiopia’s foreign minister, was elected to a five-year term in 2017.
+The WHO is headquartered in Geneva and has six regional and 150 country offices.
+It is controlled by delegates from its 194 member states, who vote on policy and elect the director general.
+Tedros Adhanom Ghebreyesus, previously Ethiopia’s foreign minister, was elected to a five-year term in 2017 and reelected in 2022.
 He is the WHO’s first leader from Africa, and his election was the first time all WHO countries had an equal vote.

 What is the WHO’s budget?

-The most recent two-year goal was $4.4 billion.
-About 20 percent of the budget comes from mandatory dues paid by members; the rest is made up of voluntary donations from governments and private partners.
-The top voluntary contributors include the United States, the United Kingdom, and the Bill and Melinda Gates Foundation.
+The current two-year goal (2022–23) is about $6.1 billion [PDF], with a sharp focus on managing consequences of the COVID-19 pandemic.
+Roughly 16 percent of the budget comes from mandatory dues paid by members; the rest is made up of voluntary donations from governments and private partners.
+In recent years, the top voluntary contributors have included Germany, the United States, the United Kingdom, and the Bill and Melinda Gates Foundation.
 Unlike dues, voluntary contributions are often earmarked for specific initiatives, which can complicate the WHO’s ability to set its own course.

 Over the past decade, the WHO has become increasingly dependent on voluntary contributions, which puts pressure on the organization to align its goals with those of its donors.
-For instance, Trump reportedly threatened to cut U.S. contributions in 2018 if other member states proceeded with a resolution to encourage breastfeeding.
+For instance, President Donald Trump reportedly threatened to cut U.S. contributions in 2018 if other member states proceeded with a resolution to encourage breastfeeding.
+And in 2020, amid the COVID-19 pandemic, Trump announced he would cut all U.S. ties with the WHO, arguing it failed to take steps to reduce China’s influence over the body.
+Usually the top contributor, the United States fell to the second-largest donor, providing $680 million in 2020–21, or about 12 percent of the WHO’s budget.
+However, upon taking office in 2021, President Joe Biden issued an executive order to halt the withdrawal and reengage with the agency.

 How does the WHO fight global health emergencies?

-The WHO relies on its member states to monitor and report crises in a timely fashion.
+Under the International Health Regulations (IHR), a legally binding framework drawn up in 2005 to prevent and mitigate health emergencies, WHO member states are required to monitor and report potential crises.
 Countries have historically been hesitant to report outbreaks, often because they’re fearful of economic repercussions.
 In 2003, for example, China denied for months that it was suffering an outbreak of the infectious disease that was eventually identified as SARS.
 Before the WHO declared China free of SARS in 2004, the disease killed more than three hundred people.
-In Ethiopia, Tedros himself was accused of downplaying cholera outbreaks while he was the country’s health minister.
-He has denied these claims.
+In Ethiopia, Tedros himself was accused of downplaying cholera outbreaks while he was the country’s health minister; he denied these claims.

-In an extraordinary crisis, the WHO can declare a public health emergency of international concern (PHEIC, pronounced “fake”), which it has done six times: during the 2009 swine flu (H1N1) epidemic; in reaction to a reversal of progress in eradicating polio in 2014; amid the 2014 Ebola outbreak in West Africa; during the 2016 Zika virus outbreak in the Americas; once the ongoing Ebola epidemic reached the city of Goma in the Democratic Republic of Congo in 2019; and amid a global outbreak of a new coronavirus in 2020.
+In an extraordinary crisis, the WHO can declare a public health emergency of international concern (PHEIC), which it has done six times: during the 2009 swine flu (H1N1) epidemic; in reaction to a reversal of progress in eradicating polio in 2014; amid the 2014 Ebola outbreak in West Africa; during the 2016 Zika virus outbreak in the Americas; once the ongoing Ebola epidemic reached the city of Goma in the Democratic Republic of Congo in 2019; and amid the global outbreak of the new coronavirus in 2020.

 Additionally, the WHO provides guidance and coordination for emergencies that don’t rise to the level of a PHEIC.
 But declaring a PHEIC can help speed up international action and often encourages research on the disease in question, even if there is little risk of a pandemic.
 This was particularly true for the 2014 declaration for polio.
 At the same time, PHEIC declarations are contentious, and some argue that they can exacerbate ongoing outbreaks.

 China alerted WHO officials of a growing outbreak in the city of Wuhan on December 31, 2019.
-The WHO declared a PHEIC one month later and drew up a strategic preparedness and response plan that initially called for $675 million in funding from donors.
-However, by April 9, it had received just over half that amount.
-In March, after the virus had spread to more than one hundred countries, the WHO declared the outbreak a pandemic.
+The WHO declared a PHEIC one month later and drew up a strategic preparedness and response plan that initially called for $675 million in funding from donors, though it struggled to get contributions at first.
+(By late 2020, it had received $1.5 billion for its pandemic response fund, close to 90 percent of its goal for the year.)
+In March, after the virus had spread to more than one hundred countries, Tedros announced that the outbreak had reached pandemic levels.
 While such a designation generally does not affect how the WHO addresses a crisis, it amplifies the call for countries to develop their own emergency response plans.

-As it has done in past health crises, the WHO is providing medical and technical guidance as its experts continue to investigate and learn more about the virus, as well as coordinating with world leaders on their national responses.
-It is also distributing critical supplies to member states, including millions of diagnostic tests and personal protective equipment for health-care workers, and taking part in global efforts to develop a vaccine.
+As it has done in past health crises, the WHO has provided medical and technical guidance as its experts investigate the virus, particularly new variants, as well as coordinated with world leaders on their national responses.
+It has also distributed critical supplies to member states, including millions of diagnostic tests and personal protective equipment for health-care workers.
+Additionally, it has helped to lead the global vaccination effort: the WHO partnered with the Coalition for Epidemic Preparedness Innovations (CEPI) and Gavi, the Vaccine Alliance, to launch COVAX, a global initiative aimed at providing equitable access to COVID-19 vaccines.
+By mid-2022, COVAX had delivered about 1.5 billion doses, falling short of its goal to distribute 2 billion by the end of 2021.

 However, the WHO’s response has been the subject of controversy.
 Many experts have raised concerns about the agency’s deference to Beijing and increasing Chinese influence over the institution.
 Among other criticisms, they say WHO officials accepted misinformation from the Chinese government as the outbreak unfolded, waited too long to declare an emergency, and have shunned Taiwan because of bias toward China.
-Trump has been particularly critical of the agency, announcing an end to the U.S. relationship with the WHO even as his own administration came under fire for its coronavirus response.
-Legal experts have questioned whether the president has the authority to take such a step without congressional approval.
+Trump was particularly critical of the agency and in May 2020 he announced an end to the U.S. relationship with the WHO.
+(Biden reversed course on the U.S. exit immediately after taking office.)
+In January 2021, a delegation of WHO scientists traveled to Wuhan to investigate the virus’s origin, though its findings were inconclusive and critics say Beijing constrained the group’s work.
+The WHO has since established a new advisory group to continue research on the issue.

-Under Tedros, the WHO is attempting to tackle another of its most enduring problems: political friction between its headquarters and its six regional offices, which critics say have enjoyed too much autonomy.
+Under Tedros, the WHO has tackled another of its most enduring problems: political friction between its headquarters and its six regional offices, which critics say have enjoyed too much autonomy.
 Some say that tension between Geneva and the WHO’s Africa office, in Brazzaville, Republic of Congo, contributed to the agency’s poor response to the 2014 Ebola outbreak.
-To assert its authority over these regional power bases, the WHO said it will require staff to rotate among posts around the world, similar to a policy at UNICEF.
-Although some critics paint these changes as merely cosmetic, and have pointed out that Tedros has scrapped some reforms launched by his predecessor, others have applauded the reforms.
-“A whole number of a new kind of consultative structures between headquarters and the regions has been created,” global health expert Ilona Kickbusch said at a May 2020 CFR meeting.
-“There is much greater cooperation than there was in the past.”
+To assert its authority over these regional power bases, the WHO has begun requiring staff to rotate among posts around the world, similar to a policy at UNICEF.
+While some observers paint this and other changes as merely cosmetic, others have applauded the reforms.
+“There is much greater cooperation than there was in the past,” global health expert Ilona Kickbusch said at a 2020 CFR meeting.